erickrj003/erickrj003.github.io/pages/index.md

 ---
 layout: homepage
-home-title: Welcome!
+home-title: Erick & Stella
-description: An online resource for following the Johnson Family Great Adventure
+description: Johnson Family Great Adventure
 permalink: /
 cover: /assets/img/wheelbarrow.jpg
 ---

-## Hey there, this is Erick.
+## Hey there, I'm Erick.

+This site serves as both a personal journal and a platform to connect with others who share our interests in technology, faith, and global missions.
+Here you'll find:

+- **Blog Posts** on a bunch of topics that I find interesting
+- **Ministry Updates** and theological thoughts
+- **Professional Information** about my work background and resume

-### Click an option in the Blog dropdown to start reading.
-You can find blog posts by category, tag, or date - whatever makes the most sense to you.
+Feel free to explore using the navigation above.
+You can browse posts by category, search for specific topics, or simply start with the most recent updates.

-### If you're looking for a resume, you can find it underneath the About dropdown up top.

-### I'll be adding features and changing things up for a little while, but most of the design stuff is close to done.